openaps/docs/docs/Automate-system/vizualization.md

 In your Raspberry PI terminal window, you may now define the two environment variables as follows:

 ```
-$ export  NIGHTSCOUT_HOST = "https://<your Nightscout address>"
+$ export  NIGHTSCOUT_HOST="https://<your Nightscout address>"
-$ export  API_SECRET = "<your hashed password>"
+$ export  API_SECRET="<your hashed password>"
 ```

 These variables will stay defined as long as the current terminal session remains active.
-Note that it is important to enter https:// (not http://) in front of your Nightscout URL.
-To have these variables defined each time you login, you may include the two `export` lines in .profile, which is in your home directory.
+Note that it is important to enter https:// (not http://) in front of your Nightscout address.
+To have these variables defined each time you login, you may include the two `export` lines in the .profile file, which is in your home directory.

 ### Configuring and Uploading OpenAPS Status